nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 | `field_name` | `str` | `probs` | Name of the tensor (`filter_source=FilterSource.TENSOR`) or DataFrame column (`filter_source=FilterSource.DATAFRAME`) to use as the filter criteria. |

 #### Post Processing Stage (`DFPPostprocessingStage`)
-This stage adds a new `event_time` column to the DataFrame indicating the time which Morpheus detected the anomalous messages, and replaces any `NAN` values with the a string value of `'NaN'`.
+The {py:obj}`~dfp.stages.dfp_postprocessing_stage.DFPPostprocessingStage` stage adds a new `event_time` column to the DataFrame indicating the time which Morpheus detected the anomalous messages, and replaces any `NAN` values with the a string value of `'NaN'`.